Herbertkartel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print numbers that prints all single digits
+Print lowercase alphabet in reverse